-Step-by-step workflows that chain your university's resources together.
-Each playbook shows you exactly which tools to use and in what order.
+Step-by-step workflows that chain your resources together.

 Master the technical skills and market knowledge you need for IB superday interviews and summer analyst programs.